Gunjan1917/Robotics/README.md

-# Robotics
-RoboKart: Robot-Assisted Grocery Shopping

  This Grocery store robot aims to assist customers in the tedious task of grocery shopping.

 Project Features:
 - Manipulation techniques like aligning, grasping, lifting and placing using KOMO objectives